smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

    :ref:`required <required-trait>` structure members.
-3. To ensure a value can be provided for a union, recursive unions MUST contain at least one path through its members that is not recursive or steps through a list, set, map, or optional structure member.
+3. To ensure a value can be provided for a union, recursive unions MUST contain at least one path through its members that is not recursive or steps through a list, map, or optional structure member.

 The following recursive shape definition is **valid**: